Ex Astris Scientia

 Classification: intentional past/future incursion, without visible consequences

-TNG: Time's Arrow There are two obvious indications of a predestined timeline in this episode.
+There are two clear indications of a predestined timeline in this episode.
 First, Data's head is found in the cave before Data actually travels back to the past and loses his head.
-Second, Guinan pretends to know Picard for a long time, which is confirmed "later" when Picard meets her in the past.
-If we assume that back in the past the crew involuntarily create exactly the timeline that has always existed, this episode is self-consistent.
-Moreover, complicated explanations of timelines are not necessary, since there is only one timeline.
-Nevertheless, predestination remains hard to accept.
-What if Data had stayed away from the scene under all circumstances, in order to avert his time travel?
-Who could have hindered him?
+Second, Guinan pretends to know Picard for a long time, which is only confirmed "later" when Picard actually meets her in the past.
+If we assume that back in the past the crew create exactly the timeline that has always existed, whether they want it or not, this episode is self-consistent.
+Moreover, complicated explanations of switching between different timelines are not necessary, since there is only one timeline.

 Classification: predestined past incursion ("causality loop")

-TNG: Tapestry Picard is given a second chance to avoid the confrontation with the Nausicaans in the course of which he lost his natural heart when Q sends him back to his early days in Starfleet, briefly prior to the incident.
-It is not evident if Picard is actually back in the past or if it is only a holodeck-like simulation.
-Q's promise that Picard can change his own history without affecting other people is odd in any case.
-Furthermore, Picard perceives himself as the aged captain, while everyone else sees the young Ensign Picard.
+Picard perceives himself as the aged captain, while everyone else sees the young Ensign Picard.
 At the end of the episode, when Picard is revived (for which he is rather indebted to Beverly than to Q), it is still not clear whether his experiences in the past were true.
 We might tend to believe Q, who has never been so honest and sympathetic than in this episode and will never be again.
-In this case, the past has been slightly changed, taking into account Picard's short affair with his nice crewmate Marta.
+In this case, the past has been slightly changed, taking into account Picard's short affair with his crewmate Marta.

-Besides, the authors missed a great opportunity in connection with the TNG episode "Bloodlines", where Dai Mon Bok alters a boy genetically so that he appears to be Picard's son.
+Side note The authors missed a great opportunity in connection with the TNG episode "Bloodlines", where Dai Mon Bok alters a boy genetically so that he appears to be Picard's son.
 The boy, however, could have been Picard's and Marta's real son and this could have proved that Picard really traveled to the past.
-Furthermore, a new storyline with the father-mother-son relationship could have emerged, if it had not been shortly before the end of the series.

-Classification: multiple intentional past incursions, without visible consequences
+Classification: multiple intentional past incursions that possibly never took place, without visible consequences

-Further investigating the implications, it turns out that any interaction with a significantly different time level is virtually impossible.
-Firstly, light coming from a slower time level is shifted to infrared and also its intensity is significantly reduced, so even Geordi would hardly be able to see anything.
-This is due to the simple fact that one corresponding oscillation period is much longer in the slow time level than in the fast level.
-Secondly, the same applies to atomic movements, so the temperature would be virtually 0K for persons from the fast time level, and of course extremely uncomfortable.
-Thirdly, it is doubtful whether it is possible to touch or move objects in the slow time level or to breathe the "slow" air, let alone to cope with their low temperatures.
-Finally, even if interaction is possible, the slow computer should need a lot of time until anything is displayed.
+Further investigation of the implications shows that any interaction with a significantly different time level is virtually impossible.
+Firstly, light or any other form of energy coming from a slower time level is shifted to extremely low frequencies and also its intensity is significantly reduced.
+Geordi can hardly locate the frozen Enterprise because "energy levels are practically non-existent", yet it is possible to see everything like it were on a normal level.
+Realistically, even Geordi would not see the extreme infrared light.
+This is due to the simple fact that one corresponding oscillation period is many times longer in the slow time level than in the fast level.
+Secondly, the same applies to molecular motion, so the temperature would be very close to absolute zero for persons from the fast time level, and of course extremely uncomfortable.
+Thirdly, it is doubtful whether it is possible to touch or move objects in the slow time level or to breathe the molecules of the "slow" air, let alone to cope with their low temperatures.
+Finally, even if interaction is possible, for the slow computer it should take a long time until anything is displayed.
 The writers could have avoided at least the latter inconsistency by somewhat slowing down the LCARS response times.

 Classification: different time levels